 - Drink shakes or smoothies.

-- If you feel nauseous, try dry salty foods and clear liquids.
+- If you have nausea, try dry, salty foods and clear liquids.

-- Keep a list of when you have bowel movements.
+- Write down the times when you have bowel movements.

-- Drink sips of water or juice at least every 2 hours when you are awake.
+- Sip water or juice at least every 2 hours while awake.

 - Eat fruit, especially prunes.

 - When you try to have a bowel movement, sit on a toilet, commode, or bedpan.